 If you're ready to align your super with your ethical values, Cruelty Free Super

 might be your answer.
 We're Australia’s first vegan-friendly, ethical super fund.
 When you switch to us, you can rest easy knowing your super is invested in line with your ethics.
 No more animal testing, farming, eating, hunting or exploiting.

 We also invest in positive industries like education, recycling and renewable energy, avoid companies that profit from the misery of other humans or animals, and screen out all companies with involvement in running or financing detention centres.

 But it’s not just ethical investing we’re passionate about.
 We’re also committed to doing everything we can to grow your super, helping you take more control of both the planet’s and your future.
-And with ethical funds consistently outperforming traditional funds over the past 10 years*, we’re pretty confident we can deliver.
+Make the switch to Cruelty Free Super now.